Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 #### Build Smart Contract

-Run this command to build Smart Contract.
+Run this command to build Smart Contract of the Liquidity Transformer Repository.

 ```
 make build-contract